ThanasisMattas/shortestpaths/README.md

-Finally, the **k-shortest paths** search consists in executing *k* online replacement-paths searches, following *Yen's* method with *Lawler's* modification, where, obviously, the aforementioned first search is not executed, because the (k-1)th path is already known.
+Finally, the **k-shortest paths** search consists in executing *k* online replacement-paths searches, following *Yen's* method with *Lawler's* modification, where, obviously, the aforementioned first search is not executed, because the parent path is already known.

 ### State retrieval | Replacement-paths offline